 by: Mike Rosenberg, CPA, Retired Partner

-The tax and financial benefits of like-kind exchanges of real estate are well known to property owners.
-A properly structured like-kind exchange allows a seller of property to defer gain recognition on the sale of and invest pre-tax dollars into a larger portfolio of assets.
+The tax and financial benefits of a likekind exchange of real estate are well known to property owners.
+A properly structured exchange allows a seller of property to defer gain recognition on the sale, and reinvest pre-tax dollars into a larger portfolio of assets.

 For more information, please contact us.